engity-com/bifroest/docs/reference/housekeeping.md

 Session storage is deleted only after the session, environment, and authorization were disposed successfully.
 Transient or unknown errors retain the session for a later retry.
 Permanently unusable local authorization tokens can be removed during an audited disposal.

+For an OIDC flow whose session retention period has already elapsed, disposal means removing the locally stored token.
+Bifröst does not need to revalidate that token with the provider before deletion; a temporary provider outage cannot indefinitely retain an otherwise expired session.
+A session with a known `ValidUntil` remains stored until that time plus `keepExpiredFor`, even if already disposed.
+Storage failures still prevent deletion.
+Audit failures prevent it under `failurePolicy: strict`; `bestEffort` may instead disable the audit log and continue.
+OIDC disposal does not revoke tokens at the provider.

 Sealed session Recordings become eligible only after their retention period and every selected target's durable acknowledgement and success-audit marker.
 Housekeeping verifies and marks the signed receipt before deleting the artifact, then removes the receipt state.
 An interruption resumes this order without recreating deleted content.
 See [Recording remote delivery and retention](auditlog/remote-targets/index.md#delivery-behavior) and the [`housekeeping.recording.delete.*` events](auditlog/events.md#housekeepingrecordingdeletestarted).

 ## Removed flows